cgutshal/Blades-template/README.md

 The crew upgrades are on line 249+ of the crew.pug.
 However, their default names and descriptions are actually translated values.
 To change them:

-1. Change/add/delete the +makeupgrade commands in the crew.pug.
+1. Change/add/delete the +makeupgrade flows in the crew.pug.
 The first argument (e.g. 6) is the number of the upgrade, make sure those are unique.
 The second argument is the number of upgrade boxes (1 or 2), after that come the translation keys for the default value and description.
 2. Change the translatedDefaultValues property of `data.json` so that it reflects the upgrade numbers that exist now.
 3. Add the necessary new translation keys to the `translation.json`.